abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/2_data_preparation/README.md

 ## Select Data (Downsampling approach)

 Our dataset features a spatial resolution of 500 meters, resulting in an extensive amount of data.
-To address the class imbalance in the "Burnt Area" response variable, we employed a careful data preparation strategy known as downsampling.
+To address the class imbalance in the response variable *Burnt Area*, we employed a careful data preparation strategy known as downsampling.
 Here's how we balanced the response variable:

 1. For cells that experienced at least one fire event during the 238-month study period, we retained all observations for these cells, eliminating any missing data for the corresponding months.